aimms/documentation/dataexchange/sqldb.rst

         </Database>
     </AimmsDexConnect>

-This connects via the default port 3306 on localhost to a database called "mydb".
+This connects via the default port 3306 on localhost to a database called ``mydb``.

 PostgreSQL
 ^^^^^^^^^^